Paul Stebbings: Career

 His productions tour in Europe, Asia, Central America and the Middle East.
-Festival appearances include the award-winning Wizard of Jazz at the Munich Biennale, the Off-Broadway Festival in New York City, and award-winning performances at the Edinburgh Festival of The Murder of Sherlock Holmes, in which he played the title role.
-Paul recently (2017) directed Julius Caesar in Schlegel's German translation at the Munich Glyptothek.
-His new play about the Syrian Civil War and the refugee crisis, My Sister Syria, toured Europe in 2017 and 2018. in 2019 his Spanish version of Lord of the Flies premiered in Costa Rica and toured to Peru.
-In 2021 he co-wrote the musical FRANKENSTEIN with composer Christian Auer for the Deutsches theater Munich.
-The musical will be performed in Spanish at the teatro Espressivo de Costa Rica in autumn 2023.
-His production of OTHELLO toured to 60 European castles and palaces in 2022 and closed the Royal Jubilee celebrations at Balmoral castle.
-Paul's productions of ROMEO & JULIET and MACBETH toured Latin America from Mexico to Chile in spring 2023 where he received a Ministry of Culture award in Peru.
-Paul's work returns to China in November 2023.
-In autumn Paul premiers his own version (with Phil Smith) of Orwell's 1984.
+Festival appearances include the Wizard of Jazz at the Munich Biennale, the Off-Broadway Festival in New York City, and performances at the Edinburgh Festival of The Murder of Sherlock Holmes, in which he played the title role.
+In 2017, he directed Julius Caesar in Schlegel's German translation at the Munich Glyptothek.
+His play about the Syrian Civil War and the refugee crisis, My Sister Syria, toured Europe in 2017 and 2018. in 2019 his Spanish version of Lord of the Flies premiered in Costa Rica and toured to Peru.
+In 2021 he co-wrote the musical Frankenstein with composer Christian Auer for the Deutsches theater Munich.
+His production of Othello toured to 60 European castles and palaces in 2022 and closed the Royal Jubilee celebrations at Balmoral castle.
+His productions of Romeo & Juliet and Macbeth toured Latin America from Mexico to Chile in spring 2023 where he received a Ministry of Culture award in Peru.

-Paul Stebbings lives in Munich with his wife, Angelika, a television executive.
+Stebbings lives in Munich with his wife, Angelika, a television executive.